PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The explosion that followed knocked everyone flat.
 Asarah, of course was lying on the ground, so she was spared the brunt of the blast.
 Samga, surprised to have survived a bolt of lightning to his chest, had just risen to his hands and knees.
 He saw Dimsbury fly over his head, even as the blast knocked him flat.
 Boltac was flipped upside down and thrown into the wall.
 He landed in a heap next to what was left of Relan.
 Even the creeping coins were flung about so violently, they retracted into their glittering carapaces and pretended to be currency.

 As Boltac raised his head, he heard a moan coming from Relan's corpse.
 Wait!
 Not a corpse.
 Somehow he was still alive.
 "Too stupid to die?"
 Boltac asked.
 Then he searched in his tunic for the small lacquered box.
 He opened it with shaking hands.
-Within it was a tiny  tiny flask covered in ornately wrapped gold wire.
-No bigger than Boltac's thumb, this vial looked as if it could only contained the amount of moisture found in a few tears.
+Within it was a tiny flask covered in ornately wrapped gold wire.
+No bigger than Boltac's thumb, this vial looked as if it could only contain the amount of moisture found in a few tears.

-Boltac looked at Relan in an ungainly pile on the floor.
+Boltac looked at the heap of Relan.
 The blood soaked into his tunic was already turning brown.
 There was no color left in his face.
 The boy's lips were blue, but still his chest rose and fell.
 How was it that he lived?
 Was this not another kind of magic?
 The magic of will alone?

 "Kid," Boltac said softly.
 "C'mon, kid."
 He carefully removed the tiny top from the flask.
 With even more care, he lifted the tiny bottle to Relan's blue and lifeless lips.
 Only the slightest flutter of air on Boltac's fingers gave him any hope that the lad was still alive.
-Boltac doubted that there was enough liquid to do more than wet the Relan's tongue.
+Boltac doubted that there was enough liquid to do more than wet Relan's tongue.
 There was scarcely a chance that this would work at all.
 But there was so little chance that any of this should work, so why not?
 Why not?

 He tipped the bottle up and the few drops disappeared into the cave of Relan's mouth.
-Boltac reached up and grasped the charm necklace around his neck.
-Squeezing all of the charms as tight as he could, until they cut into the palm of his hand and drew blood, Boltac prayed.
+Boltac reached up and grasped his charm necklace.
+He squeezed all of the charms so hard, they cut into the palm of his hand and drew blood, Boltac prayed.
 He prayed to everybody.

 On the other side of the room, Dimsbury felt the tingle of power dance along his limbs again.
 The magic was back!
 He sat up and exclaimed, "I will have power again."
 Then he sneezed twice, not understanding the sharp pain that shot through his skull each time.
 And why did the room look different?
 What was in front of his face?
 He brought his hand up and bumped something.
 The pain became excruciating, and he realized that the Merchant's wand was stuck in his eye.
 He collapsed back to the floor with the shock of it.
 But lying there, hyperventilating for a moment, he managed to calm himself.

 On the far side of the room, he could see the flame, the font of all magic, guttering and flickering as if it was to go out.
 No, thought Dimsbury, this could not be?
-How could this Merchant -- How could this This fat, ignorant, money-grubbing aberration stop him him?
+How could this Merchant -- How could this fat, ignorant, money-grubbing aberration stop a mighty Wizard?
 Did he know what a world without magic would be like?
 Could such a thing even exist?
 For himself, and for the greater good, Dimsbury realized he must reach the flame and coax it back to a fuller life.

 As he struggled to regain his feet, a shape appeared before him.
 Dimsbury looked up and saw Samga, holding his chest with one hand.
 Samga said, "Master," because he didn't have another name for the man who lay before him.